 Adventure Medic was founded by Matt Wilkes, Ellie Heath, Luke Summers, Graham Dawson and Greg Cranston.
 It started as a downloadable PDF in 2011, became a web-only magazine in 2013 and we are now proud to say that we have readers and contributors from all over the globe.

 We publish new articles approximately every week, so please check back regularly.
 We also let you know via Facebook, Twitter and Instagram when a new post is up.

 We are committed to being not-for-profit, so Adventure Medic will always be free.
 The magazine is run entirely by volunteer doctors from the UK.
 We make a small amount of money from advertising, which is use to sustain the magazine, to attend events and to produce publicity materials.

 Adventure Medic is affiliated with the Wilderness Medicine Society and the American Academy of Wilderness Medicine.
 We are strong supporters of the International Porter Protection Group and encourage our readers to follow their Guidelines on Ethical Trekking.

-Our Patrons are Professor Chris Imray, Consultant Vascular and Transplant Surgeon at UCHW and Warwick Medical School and Professor N. Stuart Harris, Chief of the Division of Wilderness Medicine at Massachusetts General Hospital and Harvard Medical School.
+Our Patrons are Professor Chris Imray, Consultant Vascular and Transplant Surgeon at UCHW and Warwick Medical School and Professor Edi Albert, Associate Professor in Remote and Polar Health, University of Tasmania.

 Most importantly, Adventure Medic is for you, so please read us, write for us and share us.